 Unlike Hancitor, most of these viruses do not proliferate malware - they record personal information.
 In summary, however, all trojans pose a significant to your privacy and Internet browsing safety.
 For these reasons, they must be eliminated immediately.

 How did Here Is Your Fax Email Virus infect my computer?

 Immediately after opening the "Here Is Your Fax Email Virus" campaign attachment, users are asked to enable macro commands, otherwise the content will supposedly not be displayed properly, however, in doing so they inadvertently grant malicious attachments permission to run commands that infect the system.

 How to avoid installation of malware?

 Therefore, we strongly advise you to keep your Microsoft Office suite up-to-date.
 Using a reputable anti-virus/anti-spyware suite is also paramount.
-If you have already opened "Here Is Your Fax Email Virus" attachment, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+If you have already opened "Here Is Your Fax Email Virus" attachment, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate infiltrated malware.

 Text presented in the "Here Is Your Fax Email Virus" email message:

 Subject: HelloFax, Here is Your Fax

 The quickest way to sign and send faxes online